BhupatiNadar/Portfolio/README.md

    Visit [http://localhost:5173](http://localhost:5173) (or the port shown in your terminal).

 ## 📬 Contact
-If you’d like to connect, feel free to reach out via email or LinkedIn (add your actual contact details here).
+If you’d like to connect, feel free to reach out via email or LinkedIn (nadarbhupati@gmail.com).

 ---